No matter how one tells a story, the sequence of events and how it’s communicated requires planning.

 In other words, don’t be married to every idea at the point of conception.

-The things you may have considered to be critical elements of the story may have worked its way out as part of an evolutionary process.
+The things you may have considered to be critical elements of the story may have worked their way out as part of an evolutionary process.

 Have Your Goals Been Reached?